cabforum/smime/SBR.md

 d. __Certificate Field:__ `subject:organizationIdentifier` (2.5.4.97)
    __Contents:__ If present, the `subject:organizationIdentifier` field SHALL contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.

-   The organizationIdentifier SHALL be encoded as a PrintableString or UTF8String.
+   The `subject:organizationIdentifier` SHALL be encoded as a PrintableString or UTF8String.

    The Registration Scheme identified in the Certificate SHALL be the result of the verification performed in accordance with [Section 3.2.3](#323-authentication-of-organization-identity).
 The Registration Scheme SHALL be identified using the using the following structure in the presented order: